collective/collective.z3cform.norobots/README.rst

 ----------------------------------------------------------------------

 In the Discussion control panel, activate anonymous comments then select "Norobots" for the captcha.
-This enable the captcha for anonnymous users.
+This enable the captcha for anonymous users.

 Usage in a z3c form